eazuokonkwo/Ense-375-Group-Project/REPORT.md

 ## 1. Introduction

-Efficient and consistent grades analysis and evaluation is an important aspects in the academic systems.
-It directly affect the progression and academic standing of the students.
-And in many educational settings today, grade management is still handled using basic spreedsheets and or manual calculation and this is quite inefficient and more prone to errors.
-As course structures become more complex and assessment components increase, both students and instructors face challenges in maintaining clarity and accuracy in grade evaluation.
+Accurate and consistent grade analysis plays an important role in academic systems, as it directly affects students’ academic standing and progression.
+Despite this importance, many educational environments still rely on basic spreadsheets or manual calculations to manage grades.
+These approaches are often time-consuming, inefficient, and more prone to errors.
+As courses become more complex and include a growing number of assessments, both students and instructors can struggle to keep track of grades clearly and accurately.

-This project focuses on the design and development of a Student Grade Analyser intended to support the management and evaluation of academic grades through automated computation and validation.
-By leveraging established software engineering principles, the project emphasizes the importance of correctness, reliability, and systematic verification in academic software systems.
+This project focuses on the design and development of a Student Grade Analyser that helps simplify and improve the process of managing and evaluating academic grades through automated calculations and validation.
+By applying core software engineering principles, the system is designed to produce reliable and accurate results while reducing human error.
+The project emphasizes the importance of building correct and dependable software, especially in systems that directly impact students’ academic outcomes.

-The remainder of this report is organized as follows.
-Section 2 defines the design problem and outlines the functional requirements, objectives, and constraints of the proposed system.
-Section 3 presents the iterative design solutions and the final selected design, with an emphasis on testing and validation.
-Sections 4 and 5 describe the team’s collaboration and project management approach, respectively.
-Finally, Section 6 concludes the report and discusses limitations and potential future enhancements.
+The rest of this report is structured as follows.
+Section 2 introduces the design problem and describes the system’s objectives, requirements, and constraints.
+Section 3 explains the design process and presents the final solution, with a focus on testing and validation.
+Sections 4 and 5 outline the team’s collaboration and project management approaches.
+Finally, Section 6 concludes the report and discusses limitations of the system along with possible future improvements.
 ---

 ## 2. Design Problem